krystal/crumbs/README.md

 `identifier: 'functional'` The unique name of the type of cookie.

-`required: true` A boolean on whether or not this type of cookie is required.
+`required: true` A boolean on whether or not this type of cookie is 100% needed for your site/application to be operational.

-`summary: 'A summary about the type of cookie'` An explanation about the type of cookie you are allowing the user to set and why these are used.
+`summary: 'A summary about the type of cookie'` An explanation about the type of cookie you are allowing the user to set and why these are being used.

 `title: 'Functional'` A capitalised version of the `identifier` that is used as the heading on the edit dialog popup.

+`types` An array of objects with each one containing a `identifier`, `summary`, `required` and a `title`

 **Example**